theobald-software/theobald-software.github.io/content/_en/xtract-is/table/table-joins.md

 ### Join Functionality

-As of version 5.0.0 table joins can be defined in the *Joins* tab of the Xtract Table component.
-For versions older than 4.x, see the section on the separate [Table Join](../table-join) component. <br>
+As of Xtract IS version 5.0.0 table joins can be defined in the *Joins* tab of the Xtract Table component.
+For product versions older than 4.x, see the section on the separate [Table Join](../table-join) component. <br>
 ![Table join ](/img/content/table-join-tab.png){:class="img-responsive"}
 {% include _content/en/tables/table-joins.md  %}